puppetlabs/puppet-docs/source/windows/writing.markdown

 #### Install and Uninstall Options

 The Windows package provider also supports package-specific `install_options` (e.g. install directory) and `uninstall_options`.
 These options will vary across packages, so you'll need to see the documentation for the specific package you're installing.
-Options are specified as an array of hashes and/or strings.
-(MSI properties can be specified as hashes, with the name of the property as the key; you should use one hash per property.
-Command line flags to executable installers can be specified as strings, with one string per flag.)
+Options are specified as an array of strings.

+MSI properties can be specified as an array of strings following the 'property=key' pattern; you should use one string per property.
+Command line flags to executable installers can be specified as an array of strings, with one string per flag.

 Any file path arguments within the `install_options` attribute (such as `INSTALLDIR`) should use backslashes, not forward slashes.
 Be sure to escape your backslashes appropriately.